Gundlach on 'Too Big to Fail' Asset Managers

 DoubleLine CEO, CIO, and portfolio manager Jeffrey Gundlach says if Citigroup was too big to fail, then so much greater is the risk for asset managers operating with multiples of that market cap.

 Jason Stipp: You had mentioned in a recent interview about the government and the whole notion of the "too big to fail" and you said that that should really be extended to asset managers.
 I am wondering if you could elaborate a little bit on what you see as a risk of asset managers that may be too big to fail and can you confirm if you were talking about PIMCO with that comment?

 Jeffrey Gundlach: Well, I'm not talking about any one firm in particular, I am just saying that any investment management firm that is controlling many hundreds of billions or even trillions of dollars and is using a lot of counter party risk for synthetic transactions is introducing a lot of systemic risk into the system.
 Remember when we had all those problems in September '08 and the government had to come to the rescue of Citibank, Citibank has a market cap of something like $300 billion, and that was enough capital at risk to be deemed too big to fail.

-Jason Stipp does not own shares in any of the securities mentioned above.
+Jason Stipp does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.